Make All Natural Air Fresheners

 DIY Oil Diffusers

-For our first project, you have to make an oil diffuser, with which you will utilize the above essential oils.
+For our first project, you'll need to make an oil diffuser.
+A diffuser will enable you to utilize the above essential oils.
 Oil diffusers are an awesome and effective way to make your home smell heavenly with a subtle and continuous scent.
 Using diffusers also helps avoid accidents and the potential danger of a flame from a candle.
-However, most oil diffusers cost an unfortunately high amount, which makes natural air-freshening difficult.
-Commercially bought diffusers can also contain synthetic ingredients that we don't really want diffused in our houses along with the scent of essential oils.
+Unfortunately, most oil diffusers cost a lot of money, which makes natural air-fresheners difficult.
+Commercially purchased diffusers can also contain synthetic ingredients that we don't really want diffused in our houses along with the scent of essential oils.

 If you find air diffusers to be too much work, or if you want to settle for traditional sprays, then by all means make one yourself.
 Your home constantly needs an instant fresh scent, and nothing is easier and quicker than a spray of air freshener.
 Why not make a couple of your own personalized sprays?
 You can simply use a combination of different oils for the spray, which can be used in any area of your home.